kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 }
 ```

-Now let's extend the CloudFormation template (`serverless.template`) and also pass in the new environment variables we are using.
+The last step is to extend the CloudFormation template (`serverless.template`) and where we need to pass in our new environment variables required by our C# function.

 ```json
 {